 - the Teaching School team on hand to answer queries, follow your progress, liaise with your mentor, carry out joint observations of your teaching and tackle any cause for concern.

 Your final assessment (usually in June) includes observation of your teaching, an examination of your portfolio of evidence and interviews with you and your mentor.

 We have a salaried place at Southfields Academy.

 The recruitment process will be carried out by the Teaching School in co-operation with its partner schools.

 If selected for interview on the basis of your UCAS application, you will spend a day or half-day at the potential employing school.
 You will normally observe a class and/or be asked to deliver an activity or short lesson to a class.
 You will have a formal interview with staff from the partner school and a representative from the Teaching School to establish your level of knowledge, your skills and enthusiasm.
 Your qualifications and ID documents will be checked and you will sit a short maths test and a written test.
-(These are not the same as the ITT Professional skills tests in Literacy and Numeracy which you must also pass before you can take up a training place).

 We usually make a decision on the day of the interview.

 You will be employed as a supernumerary, unqualified teacher by the school which is offering the training place – either Southfields Academy or one of our partner schools - and will undertake teaching practice and other duties (e.g. pastoral role) at that school.
 You follow the normal school timetable.
 However, each week you will be released to attend General Professional Studies sessions at the Teaching School (usually on Thursdays).

 At the Teaching School you meet other salaried trainees, plus our School Direct fee-paying trainees and university PGCE trainees on placement.
 This makes for a lively and mixed cohort in our sessions.